Custom WebAssembly runtime for embedded systems.

 Benefits:

-• ✅ Manifest embedded in WASM (no separate .json)
+• Manifest embedded in WASM (no separate JSON file required)

 Memory Management